noirme/noirme/readme.md

-- Hi, I’m @noirme
+###Hi, I’m @noirme
-- Studying Software Engineering in college but also taking courses to specialize, such as Suporte em T.I do Google Specialization.
+- Studying Software Engineering in college but also taking courses to specialize, such as Suporte em T.I do Google Specialization (Coursera) and Santander Bootcamp Fullstack Developer (DIO)